Panchadip-128/Visualizing-Epsilon-Decay-and-Scores-in-Reinforcement-Learning/README.md

 The results are visualized using Matplotlib to plot:
 Average rewards per episode, showing the agent's learning progression and rewards gained on successfull execution and implementation of a specified condition
 Epsilon decay over episodes, illustrating the shift from exploration to exploitation.
-Overflow events per episode, highlighting improvements in waste management.
+Overflow events per episode, highlighting improvements in waste management techniques

 Further the results have been visualized with the help of graphs:
 ![use_case_Waste_management_RL1](https://github.com/user-attachments/assets/4d8724d1-c9d3-4d96-adf0-12b977398edd)